 It was on this walk that I encountered remnants of old villas.
-Juxtaposed with the carefully aged, “ruin-like” castle and its inventively aged ramparts, ruins and faux ruins made for strange, surreal bedfellows.
-The true past in actual ruins, its modern kitschy version just above it, glowing in the midday sun.
+Juxtaposed with the carefully-aged castle and its inventively aged ramparts, there are ruins and faux ruins that make for strange bedfellows.
+The true past in actual ruins, its modern kitschy version just above it, was glowing in the midday sun.

 I was pulled to the actual ruins, but no paths lead there and I could see they were simply ramshackle walls, shells of the past, containing only plots of overgrown weeds.
 So instead, I clambered my way upwards to the novelly constructed castle with its quaint fortification.

-You can ride down from the highest station to the lowest station on the resort on a tracked sled course, the same tourist attraction that’s featured now at so many historical sites.
+You can ride down from the highest station to the lowest station on a tracked sled course, the same tourist attraction that’s now featured at many historical sites around the globe.
 There are themed buildings on site, including stations named after and resembling train stations in Paris.
-Perhaps the only historically real structure is the old French wine cellar, created in 1923 and kept preserved still in the resort.
+Perhaps the only original structure is an old French wine cellar built in 1923, which is still preserved.

 A Replica Europe in Vietnam